The Best Cat Food for Constipation (Review) in 2021

 Best Cat Food for Constipation Buying Guide & FAQ

 Although mild and occasional constipation is common and rather normal in domesticated cats, frequent and more serious constipation problems require help, as if left untreated, the condition can lead to much more serious health problems.
 So what can you do to help your kitty have healthy digestion?
 First, make sure she has adequate fluid intake and then try changing her diet.
 If your kitty doesn’t have access to outdoor plants, it’s best to switch to hairball control formulas or recipes that are higher in fiber.
 To help you find the best cat food for constipation, we’ve not only put together a list of 10 excellent-quality foods, but also a buying guide containing all the relevant information on cat constipation and what you can do to help.
+For more options, check out our detailed review of cat food for hairballs.

 Is Your Cat Constipated?